 In a season two episode, a male Icelandic official is mentioned whose name ends in -dottir.
 Icelandic surnames are patrynoms rather than family names, and -dottir always indicates that the person is female—e.g., "Olafsdottir" means "Olaf's daughter," so the ambassador should have either been female or had a name ending in -sson.

 Designated Villain: Both of Bartlet's Vice Presidents.
-Neither Hoynes nor Russell ever seem to do that much wrong to justify the level of contempt and scorn they receive from the main cast.
+Neither Hoynes nor Russell ever seem to do that much wrong to justify the level of contempt and scorn they receive from the main cast (though Hoynes, at least, is smart enough to get in some What the Hell, Hero? digs at the main characters on occasion).

 Executive Meddling: Sorkin wanted to get Josh and Donna together.
 He kept being told "Wait another season!"
 The chemistry was apparent from the pilot and didn't get fulfilled until the last season.